Pre-Trained Policy Discriminators are General Reward Models: Method

 \subsection{Unsupervised Reward Pre-training via Distributional Alignment}

-While the Bradley-Terry framework \cite{bradley1952rank} facilitates reward modeling based on explicit pairwise comparisons (e.g., harmlessness in safety alignment), it inherently presupposes an absolute human criterion.
+Traditional reward modeling approaches are based on explicit pairwise comparisons (e.g., harmlessness in safety alignment), which inherently presuppose an absolute human criterion.
 However, this assumption becomes problematic when considering broader, more general classes of criteria.
-Specifically, given an arbitrary criterion $p$ inducing a partial ordering over responses, i.e., $\{r(a_1) \geq r(a_2) \geq \dots \geq r(a_n)\}$ for responses ${a_i}$, there always exists a complementary criterion $\neg p$ that reverses this ordering.
+Specifically, given an arbitrary criterion $p$ inducing a partial ordering over responses, i.e., $\{r(a_1) \geq r(a_2) \geq \dots \geq r(a_n)\}$ for responses ${a_i}$, there often exists a complementary criterion $\neg p$ that reverses this ordering.
 Consequently, exhaustively enumerating all possible criteria is not only computationally infeasible but also theoretically ill-posed.

 To overcome this challenge, we propose an unsupervised reward pre-training paradigm that provides a criterion-agnostic initialization for the reward model.
 Specifically, let $\pi^*$ and $\pi_{\mathrm{init}}$ represent two policy distributions, where $\pi^*$ denotes the optimal policy for a given downstream task and $\pi_{\mathrm{init}}$ denotes the initial policy.
 Under the KL-constrained RL objective $\mathcal{O}_{\text{RL}}$, we observe that the reward function can be uniquely defined (up to an additive constant) by the density ratio between $\pi^*$ and $\pi_{\mathrm{init}}$, resulting in the following relationship: